Form preview

 56 Votes

-People Also Ask about 28 rate gain worksheet
+People Also Ask about form schedule d

 Anyone who sells or exchanges a capital asset such as stock, land, or artwork must complete Form 8949.
 Both short-term and long-term transactions are documented on the form.
 Details about the transaction must be filled in including the date of acquisition and disposition, the proceeds of the sale, and the gain or loss.